-Got the flu?
-Here's what leads to recovery
+36 states face widespread flu activity

 Dr. William Schaffner, an infectious disease specialist at Vanderbilt University, told CNN previously that "when we measure vaccine effectiveness, that's effectiveness against protecting against disease completely."
 Schaffner is also a liaison representative of the Advisory Committee on Immunization Practices, which develops vaccine recommendations for the CDC.

 What's not measured, he said, is what happens if you get the flu.
-Those who were vaccinated and still get the flu are "less likely to have the complications of pneumonia, having to be hospitalized and dying," said Schaffner.
+Those who were vaccinated and still get the flu are "less likely to have the complications of pneumonia, having to be hospitalized and dying," he said.

-Schaffner said, "No matter what the dominant strain is, there are other strains out there that produce influenza and the vaccine is often very good at protecting against those."
+"No matter what the dominant strain is, there are other strains out there that produce influenza, and the vaccine is often very good at protecting against those."

-You don't need a prescription to get the vaccine from a pharmacy and virtually every insurance plan covers it, he added.
+You don't need a prescription to get the vaccine from a pharmacy, and virtually every insurance plan covers it, he added.

-"Walk in and roll up your sleeve," said Schaffner.
+"Walk in and roll up your sleeve," Schaffner said.